gravitational/teleport/rfd/0098-securing-docker-images.md

 There are many options for scanning and monitoring, but given we are already using the Amazon ECR, it seems most logical to use the built-in ECR scanning tools to detect known vulnerabilities in the final images.

-We are, in fact, already doing this on image upload, although I don't know if the signal from the scan is monitored in any way.

-I propose that we use ECR enhanced scanning, which can be set to run at intervals.
-It is also possible to attach actions to the result of these scans.
-Initially, I suggest a simple Slack channel notification on any detected vulnerability, as shown (here)[https://www.kostavro.eu/posts/2021-05-26-ecr-scan-on-push-slack-notification/].

-(The example is for scan-on-push, but it should be amenable to extension to intermittent, ongoing scans.)
+Indeed we are already doing this, with results of the scan being injected into our Panther SIEM instance.